-19-Year-Old Tarsha Whitmore Rocks Black Bra & Tight Spandex In LA: ‘Thankful, Focused & Blessed’
+19-Year-Old Tarsha Whitmore Rocks Black Bra & Tight Spandex In L.A.: ‘Thankful, Focused & Blessed’

 “I’m stealing this pose,” another social media user wrote.

 Last week, the model showed off her enviable figure to fans, this time in a bikini.
 As The Inquisitr reported, the model popped out of a tiny bandeau bikini top that offered generous views of cleavage.
-Her toned and tanned tummy were on display as well and she completed the look with a pair of tiny matching, Tiffany blue bottoms that showcased her fit legs.
+Her toned and tanned tummy were on display as well, and she completed the look with a pair of tiny matching, Tiffany blue bottoms that showcased her fit legs.

 It comes as no shock that the post garnered over 21,000 likes and well over 200 comments.
 For those who would like to keep up with Whitmore, they can do so by following her on Instagram.